CodeReviewExperiment/code_review_controlled_experiment/README.md

 `server_setup` : this folder contains the Visual Studio code infrastructure setup we used to run the experiment.

+`injected_issues.xlsx` : the list of injected issues (with impacted code lines and issue type) in both Java and Python projects.

 `invitation-email.txt`, `instruction-email.txt` : invitation and instruction emails for participants.